connorkozlowski1/cs2-bot-census/README.md

 ## Objectives

-- Collect a large sample of public CS2 matches and player accounts.
+- Collect a large sample of CS2 player accounts.
 - Engineer behavioral and account-level features.
 - Use rules + anomaly detection to estimate which accounts are likely bots.
 - Publish: